-Decisions for consideration by the Council
+Decisions for consideration by the Assembly, as recommended by the Council:

-- 56. The Council may wish to: - a.
-Consider the two options for an arbitration system presented in the present report; - b.
-Recommend to the Assembly that it decides: - i. to select the option of an IRENA-specific arbitration system; - ii. to adopt the Provisional Arbitration Rules set out in Annex 3 to the report; - iii. to approve the conditions of service for arbitrators set out in paragraphs 54 and 55 of the Director-General's report; - iv. to request the Director-General, after consultations with the staff representative body, to submit to the Council for approval at the meeting following the 3rd session of the Assembly, a list of at least six qualified candidates for inclusion in the Arbitration Panel; - v. to request the Director-General, after consultations with the staff representative body, to submit to the Assembly at its 5th session a report on the operation of the system and recommendations to address issues or concerns that may have been found in the process.
+56. The Assembly may wish to decide:

+- 1. To establish an arbitration system for IRENA as described in paragraph 27 to 55 of the Director-General's report; - 2.
+To adopt the Provisional Arbitration Rules set out in Annex 3 to the report; - 3.
+To approve the conditions of service for arbitrators set out in paragraphs 54 and 55 of the Director-General's report; - 4.
+To request the Director-General, after consultations with the staff representative body, to submit to the Council for approval at the meeting following the 3rd session of the Assembly, a list of at least six qualified candidates for inclusion in the Arbitration Panel; - 5.
+To request the Director-General, after consultations with the staff representative body, to submit to the Assembly at its fifth session a report on the operation of the system and recommendations to address issues or concerns that may have been found in the process.